Download and save BCBA study guide and Exam dumps

 Test Details:

-- exam Format: Multiple-choice questions
+- test Format: Multiple-choice questions

-- exam Duration: 4 hours
+- test Duration: 4 hours

 - Passing Score: Varies (set by the Certification Board)